-You can set In and Out points for a clip in the Source Monitor.
-After a clip is in a sequence, you can trim a clip's In or Out point by dragging its edge.
-Several specialized tools and techniques allow you to trim multiple edges at once, reducing the number of steps involved and maintaining the integrity of the sequence.
+You can trim clips by dragging the edge of a clip.
+A clip's "edge" is a clip's In or Out point, or edit point.
+Several specialized tools and techniques allow you to trim an edit point.
+These tools and techniques allow you to trim more easily and accurately, reducing the number of steps involved and maintaining the integrity of the sequence.